 Different workflow software tools address different requirements.
 Fully featured workflow management solutions provide developers with pro-code tools needed to quickly build workflow applications or extend existing workflows outside business applications.
-Enterprise applications come with their own modelling environment, which provides developers and IT administrators the tools to model, configure, and administrate workflows within the app.
+Enterprise applications come with their own modeling environment, which provides developers and IT administrators the tools to model, configure, and administrate workflows within the app.

-Both workflow management solutions and built-in modelling environments are increasingly adding capabilities that allow department process experts who don’t have technical expertise to take ownership over workflow management.
+Both workflow management solutions and built-in modeling environments are increasingly adding capabilities that allow department process experts who don’t have technical expertise to take ownership over workflow management.
 And low code/no code platforms are designed for line-of-business power users to build simple workflow apps for Web and mobile use without any need for coding skills.

 Low-code/no-code platforms help citizen developers, as well as professional developers, to quickly address simple automation requirements.